anthonygore/statamic-courses-addon/DOCUMENTATION.md

 Students are simply Statamic users with the `student` role.

-There are two notable fields on the user model:
+There are two notable fields on the user model for students:

 - `enrollments` an array of courses the student is enrolled in
 - `completed_lessons` an array of lessons the student has completed